 Dietrich Bonhoeffer wrote The Cost of Discipleship in his cell in a Nazi prison.
 The book is in part a rebuke.
 But it is more a rebuke of Germany's Lutheran Church than of the Nazis.
-The church had been co-opted by the Nazis and stood for nothing distinctive.
+The church had been co-opted by the state and stood for nothing distinctive.
 Bonhoeffer charged them with a longstanding practice of "cheap grace."
-The remedy in his eyes was "costly" grace, the only place to find true freedom, from both license and legalism.
+The remedy in his eyes was "costly" grace, the only way to find true freedom from both license and legalism.
 At the heart of "costly" grace, Bonhoeffer said, is the way of cross.

 The cross is laid on every Christian.
 The first Christ-suffering which every man must experience is the call to abandon the attachments of this world.
 It is that dying of the old man which is the result of his encounter with Christ.
-As we embark upon discipleship we surrender ourselves to Christ in union with his death - we give over our lives to death. . . .
-When Christ calls a man, he bids him come and die.4
+As we embark upon discipleship we surrender ourselves to Christ in union with his death-we give over our lives to death. . . .
+When Christ calls a man, he bids him come and die (emphasis mine).4 www.davidanguish.com

 Currently, we do not face the prospect of the cross as a cruel instrument of execution.
-But, what Bonhoeffer said is still the truth.
+But what Bonhoeffer said remains true.
 Jesus' call is a call to die.
-But, in that dying it is also a call to save our lives and gain something more valuable than the whole world (Mark 8.35-37).
+But in that dying it is also his call to save our lives and gain something worth more than the whole world (Mark 8.35-37).
 Are you living with and for Jesus?
 Have you died with him?